Winyah: 17th century

+18th century

+During the Tuscarora War of 1711, John Barnwell brought twenty-four Winyah warriors on his expedition into North Carolina, but they deserted him prior to arriving for lack of guns or ammunition.

 Just prior to the Yamasee War, in 1715, the Winyah people lived in a single village of 106 people.
 Later that year the Cheraw attempted to pressure the tribe into participating in the war against the English but they refused, instead remaining allies of the colonists.
-Following the war, in 1716, a number of Winyah moved to the Santee River.
+Following the war, in 1716, a band of Winyah moved to the Santee River.
 However, after two years these Winyah, along with others, joined the Cape Fear Indians who had been driven from their lands in North Carolina, in a move adjacent to a trading post operated by Meredith Hughes at Uaunee, within present-day Georgetown County, South Carolina.
 The Cape Fear Indians eventually settled inland from Charleston in present-day Williamsburg County, South Carolina.

-When the Waccamaw settled along the Black River in 1718, the Winyah may have felt crowded, as they aided the English in the Waccamaw War in 1720.
-A 1722 map depicts the tribe on the south side of the Pee Dee River.
-In 1724, members of the Winyah requested reservation lands on which to settle from the colonial government of South Carolina.
-By 1728, it was proposed to settle the Winyah and a band of Pedee people on some part of the Santee River.
-However, by 1731, this plan, along with any other reservations in the South Carolina Lowcountry were abandoned.
+Following the Waccamaw settling on the Black River in 1718, the Winyah may have felt encroached on, as they aided the English in a successful war against the Waccamaw in 1720.
+Historians and other academics have considered the Winyah tribe, despite their small size, to have lasted longer in the region than other coastal tribes for this reason.
+Two years later, a 1722 map depicts the tribe on the south side of the Pee Dee River.

-The last certain record of the Winyah people appears on a 1752 map, placing them between the Black River and Pee Dee River.
-Traditionally, anthropologist John R. Swanton proposed that the tribe disappeared by 1720 and speculated that its members may have merged with the nearby Waccamaw.
-Their ultimate fate remains unknown.
+In 1724, members of the Winyah petitioned the colonial government of South Carolina for reservation lands on which to settle.
+By 1728, colonial officials proposed settling the Winyah together with a small band of Pedee people along the Santee River.
+The proposal was not carried out, and by 1731 plans for establishing reservations in the South Carolina Lowcountry had been abandoned.

+The Winyah continued to appear intermittently in colonial sources into the mid-18th century, including on a 1752 map that located them between the Black and Pee Dee rivers.
+They subsequently disappeared from the historical record.
+William James Rivers described the Winyah and other surviving tribal remnants as "feeble and scattered", while archaeologist Stanley South later concluded that the surviving Winyah, like several other small coastal tribes, were apparently assimilated into English culture in the settlements.

+Claimed descent

+Descendants of a tri-racial isolate community in Williamsburg County, locally maintain mixed Winyah-Dawhee ancestry.
+They are not presently state-recognized by South Carolina or federally recognized by the Bureau of Indian Affairs.

 Legacy

-While the Winyah are considered to have vanished by the mid-18th century, there are many namesakes of the tribe, including:
+There are many namesakes of the Winyah tribe, including: